|Domestic Honey Bee - Apis sp.|

 During tests, which offered no reward or punishment, the bees hovered 2 or 3 inches from the "reward face" before landing correctly 80 to 90 percent of the time.
 They also performed well when presented with novel and stick-shape figures.
 The results are said to demonstrate that face recognition, a seemingly complex neural ability, does not really need that much brain power.
 Honey bees have less than .01 percent of the neurons humans do.

-Giant hornet entering beehive
+Giant hornet bait held in front of beehive

 Hornet trapped within hot bee ball